ajordanb/Python-SQL-server-agent/README.md

 ## Python SQL Server Agent Template
-This is a pretty small, yet powerful script.
-There are many more features that can and should be added, but as is it allows you to run queries agains a SQL Server Database and to define a schedule to do so.
+It allows you to run queries on a SQL Server Database and to define a schedule to do so.

 ## To install
 `pip install -r requirements.txt`